 However, there is a way for the people who are convinced that their applications are worth paying for them.
 In this case, we'd recommend lowering a price to $0.99.
 The most popular price for an app is still ZERO, but setting a 99-cent download fee on an app seems to be the second best option after it.
 Anyway, it's a kind hard struggle for you to generate an adequate revenue since your application needs a huge number of downloads with this mark.

-If you are interested in finding out which applications fall in the category '$2.99+', then go over to this beautiful link to see the most popular paid apps on the Google Play Store, and to this one to check the same for the Apple App Store.
+If you are interested in finding out which applications fall in the category '$2.99+', then go over to this beautiful link to see the most popular paid apps on the Google Play Store.
 As you can see, most of them are products being sold by vendors who have made their names with much-talked-of desktop games, co-branded apps, web services, and teenage reality shows (in the case of Kimoji).
 So if we've named one of your lines here, it's quite possible that you will become as rich as Kim Kardashian with your new paid app :)

 If there is a rebel soul living inside your heart, you can distribute the app a bit differently.
 Alternative app stores will serve you right!
 Amazon App Store, Opera Mobile Store, Samsung Apps Mobile, LG Smart World these all are the potential rivals to Google Play Store.
 There is a number of alternative Chinese app stores, but, unfortunately, it was impossible to reproduce their names, so you better check them yourself here.